Designed by Vivian Nash, Owner of Nash Academy, the grooming school with an international reputation in education in the pet care industry.

 The safety certification is divided by job positions to create the most efficient and effective training and testing certification for the industry.

 Canine Specialist on Safety - Designed for Pet Lovers - Pet Care Professionals - Salon Team Members

 Salon Specialist on Safety - Designed for Pet Lovers - Pet Care Professionals - Salon Team Members

 Technical Specialist on Safety - Designed for Bathers, Groomers, and Stylists

 Salon Manager Specialists on Safety - Designed for Salon Managers and Owners

-"Nash Academy revised their curriculum in 2000 to teach bathing, grooming and styling by coat types rather than by pure breeds due to the many mixed breeds encountered in a typical salon," says Vivian Nash, CEO of Nash Academy.
-The International Judges Association for Dog Grooming Competition (IJA) followed the same concept and placed pure breeds and mixed breeds by coat type category for competition classes because coat type determines the proper technical skills, products, equipment and tools as well as trim styles and trim style components.
-IJA believes it is the most accurate and correct method to evaluate bathers, groomers and stylists on proper technical skills and pure breed knowledge.
+"Nash Academy revised their curriculum in 2000 to teach bathing, grooming, and styling by coat types rather than by pure breeds due to the many mixed breeds encountered in a typical salon," says Vivian Nash, CEO of Nash Academy.
+The International Judges Association for Dog Grooming Competition (IJA) followed the same concept and placed pure breeds and mixed breeds by coat type category for competition classes because coat type determines the proper technical skills, products, equipment, and tools as well as for trim styles and trim style components.
+IJA believes it is the most accurate and correct method to evaluate bathers, groomers, and stylists on proper technical skills and pure breed knowledge.

 Online Courses and Onsite Practical Skills Sessions

 Certifications consist of online courses and onsite sessions to create the most comprehensive educational experience and learning environment.

 Online courses offer online discussions with online tests and are open 24/7 and available to everyone.
 Online virtual books are included in the online courses and are used for the study material.
 Participants maintain access to virtual books after the completion of the courses to use as a reference library and to study for onsite sessions and practical skills tests.